minio/docs/source/administration/object-management/object-retention.rst

    .. tab-item:: MinIO CLI
       :sync: cli

-      Use the :mc-cmd:`mc retention set` command with the :mc-cmd:`--recursive <mc retention set --recursive>` and
+      Use the :mc:`mc retention set` command with the :mc-cmd:`--recursive <mc retention set --recursive>` and
       :mc-cmd:`--default <mc retention set --default>` options to set the default retention mode for a bucket: